arch-linux-calamares-installer/alci-iso/README.md

 # Tip

-Install networkmanager if you know you will need to use **nmtui** to connect to your wifi after bootup
+Install networkmanager on the iso if you know you will need to use **nmtui** to connect to your wifi after bootup.
+First stop Calamares with Super + Q. Then Super + Enter to have xterm.
+There you type nmtui and you connect to your wireless.

+If you did NOT install it on the iso.
+These are the steps you can still do.

+`setxkbmap be  - I will set my keyboard to azerty`

+`sudo pacman -Sy - get the pacman databases in`

+`sudo pacman -S networkmanager - installing the software`

+`sudo systemctl enable NetworkManager - mind the capital letters`

+`sudo systemctl start NetworkManager`

+`nmtui`

+Then connect to the wifi.

+Then we restart Calamares.

+`sudo calamares`